C.J. Abrams Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in the league.
+- The pitching staff for the Diamondbacks has a collective 8.5 K/9, which ranks 22nd in MLB.

-- The Diamondbacks' 4.37 team ERA ranks 19th among all league pitching staffs.
+- The Diamondbacks have a 4.33 team ERA that ranks 19th across all league pitching staffs.

-- His last appearance was on Thursday against the Colorado Rockies, when the righty threw 5 2/3 innings, surrendering three earned runs while allowing seven hits.
+- In his last time out on Saturday against the Atlanta Braves, the right-hander went seven innings, giving up two earned runs while surrendering five hits.

-- The 30-year-old has an ERA of 5.40, with 6.9 strikeouts per nine innings, in four games this season.
-Opponents are batting .292 against him.

 © 2023 Data Skrive.
 All rights reserved.